AarhamH/NBA-Quicksearch/README.md

 - Beautiful and user-friendly UI

 ## Installation and Loading Dev Server

-Provide step-by-step instructions on how to install and set up the project.
-Include any dependencies or prerequisites needed.

 1. Install Expo, React Native, and Axios
 ```bash
 $ npm install expo-cli